How to hike from Kirstenbosch Gardens to Table Mountain

 Choosing how to hike Table Mountain

 When I started looking into how hike Table Mountain, I got all sorts of very different results.
 Some claimed it was incredibly dangerous and deadly, while other posts claimed it was an easy climb.
 We found the truth to be somewhere in the middle.
-There are dozens of ways you can hike it, which also adds to the confusion of which route is right for you.
-There are literally dozens of ways to climb Table Mountain, so take your time considering your options, or follow the route that we took.
+Some websites recommended hiking it with a guide, but I was determined we would hike Table Mountain without a guide.
+There are literally dozens of Table Mountain hiking trails, so take your time considering your options, or follow the route that we took.

 We decided pretty quickly that there was no way we were going to climb up the front side of the mountain.
 We visited South Africa in November, when the weather was already quite warm, and while climbing the front side via Platteklip Gorge is the fasted route up the mountain (it takes between 2.5-3 hours) you will be completely exposed to sunlight the entire time, and need to climb some massive rock stairs.
 Another reason we decided not to hike up the front of Table Mountain was that we heard how quickly the weather can change on the mountain, and high winds make it VERY dangerous to climb up.
 We met some folks in Stellenbosch who told us they had to stop hiking up the front because they nearly got blown off the mountain… no thanks!